MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ### `customUi`

-Specifies the custom UI settings on the embedded pages, including MicroStrategy Library home page, bot consumption page，bot authoring page, and report consumption page.
+Specifies the custom UI settings on the embedded pages, including Library home page, bot consumption page，bot authoring page, and report consumption page.

 #### Properties

 ##### `addToLibraryBanner`

-Use the `addToLibraryBanner` object to customize the "Add To Library" banner on the MicroStrategy bot consumption page.
+Use the `addToLibraryBanner` object to customize the "Add To Library" banner on the Strategy bot consumption page.
 All detailed properties below are `Boolean`.

 - `enabled`
   - Enable the Library "Add To Library" banner or not.
 If the banner is disabled in custom application, the true value wouldn’t take effect.